 Testosterone is a cholesterol based, anabolic, steroid hormone that is the primary sex hormone for males.
-It’s responsible for our sex drive, increasing our muscle and bone density, decision making, level of competitiveness and overall vigor.
-It is secreted in the testicles but it receives the production signal from the hypothalamus/pituitary gland axis in the brain which first produces gonadotropin releasing hormone (GnRH) and then luteinizing hormone (LH).
+It’s responsible for our sex drive, increasing our muscle and bone density, decision making, competitiveness, and overall vigor.
+It is secreted in the testicles but receives the production signal from the brain’s hypothalamus/pituitary gland axis, which first produces gonadotropin releasing hormone (GnRH) and then luteinizing hormone (LH).

 Since testosterone is a cholesterol based hormone, you require fat in your diet to make it, eggs are a great source of it and also contain a ton of protein and B vitamins that make them the perfect testosterone boosting food.

 Imagine your testosterone levels are starting to sag, your hypothalamus in your brain senses this and starts producing more GnRH to produce more LH in the pituitary which then sends the signal to the testes to start pumping out testosterone.
 This is what we call a negative feedback loop and any interruptions in the signals will result in lower testosterone levels.